MaxandreJ/portfolio_documentation/docs/tutorials/callback.md

 This document introduces the notion of a *callback*, with a focus on its implementation in JavaScript.
 The notion of a callback is particularly important to understand for programming in JavaScript.
 JavaScript is often used to write web applications, which commonly contain numerous callbacks.

 I wrote this document for people who are already familiar with one programming language, but are only beginning to learn Javascript.
-JavaScript beginners can use this document to discover how to write callbacks in JavaScript.
+JavaScript beginners can read the following to discover how to use callbacks in JavaScript.
 JavaScript beginners will however not find here a comprehensive introduction to JavaScript (for one, please refer to [w3schools][JavaScript_tutorial], for example).

 Three concepts are essential to understand callbacks: